- What is a mammogram?

 A radioactive tracer known as technetium sestamibi has been studied to help detect breast cancer.
 For this test, a small amount of the radioactive tracer is put into a vein.
 The tracer attaches to breast cancer cells and is detected by a special camera.

-This test cannot show whether an abnormal area is cancer as accurately as a mammogram, and it’s not used as a screening test.
+This test is not used as a screening test.
 Some radiologists believe this test may be helpful in looking at suspicious areas found by mammogram.
 But the exact role of scintimammography is still unclear.

 Current research is aimed at improving the technology and evaluating its use in specific situations, such as in the dense breasts of younger women.
 Some early studies have suggested that it may be almost as accurate as more expensive MRI scans.
 More research is needed.